 Like what you’ve seen?
 Subscribe now to get the latest on BioLogos INTEGRATE, including updates on our curriculum offering, events, and more!

 Kathryn Applegate is Resources Editor at BioLogos.
 While working on her PhD in computational cell biology at The Scripps Research Institute (La Jolla, CA), she became passionate about building bridges between the church and the scientific community.
 In 2010, she joined the BioLogos staff where she has the privilege of writing, speaking, and working with a wide variety of scholars and educators to develop new science and faith resources.
 Kathryn co-edited with Jim Stump How I Changed My Mind About Evolution (InterVarsity Press, 2016).
 As Project Leader for BioLogos INTEGRATE, Kathryn is excited about the potential for BioLogos to equip parents and teachers to raise up the next generation of Christian students who approach science with wonder, curiosity, perseverance, and wisdom.
 Kathryn and her family enjoy exploring the beaches and state parks of Michigan and are helping to plant a new church in the Presbyterian Church of America (PCA) denomination.
-April Maskiewicz Cordero, PhD, is a professor of biology at Point Loma Nazarene University.
+April Maskiewicz Cordero, PhD, is a professor of biology and Associate Dean at Point Loma Nazarene University.
 Her research focuses on developing more effective approaches for teaching ecology and evolution that enable students to develop not only factual knowledge, but biological ways of thinking and reasoning about the living world.
 As a Christian biologist trained in science education research, she is in a unique position to investigate science students’ perceptions of the relationship between scientific issues that evoke controversy (i.e. origins, evolution, human origins) and Christian faith.
-Dr. Maskiewicz Cordero gave a TEDx talk on evolution and faith and she was featured in "From the Dust," a BioLogos sponsored documentary.
-She is also active in several professional development projects with schoolteachers as well as university biology faculty and was one of four professors coordinating the PLNU/BioLogos Biology by the Sea Christian school teacher program.
+Dr. Maskiewicz Cordero gave a TEDx talk on evolution and faith and she was featured in “From the Dust,” a BioLogos sponsored documentary.
+She is also active in several professional development projects with schoolteachers as well as university biology faculty, is one of the six authors of INTEGRATE, and was one of four professors coordinating the PLNU/BioLogos Biology by the Sea Christian school teacher program.
 Christy Hemphill and her husband Aaron work as linguistic consultants on a minority language Scripture translation project in southern Mexico, where she homeschools her three children.
 Prior to her work in Mexico, she worked as an educator for eight years in various contexts including high school, museum education, college, and adult education.
 Christy has a master’s degree in Applied Linguistics/TESOL from Old Dominion University, and a master’s degree in Applied Linguistics/Bible Translation from the Graduate Institute of Applied Linguistics at Dallas International University.
 Christy serves on the curriculum development team for BioLogos INTEGRATE and on the BioLogos Advisory Council.
 She has also served as a moderator on the BioLogos discussion forum since 2015, and you can often find her there sharing her pursuit of good biblical exegesis and good science with anyone who wants to join in.
 Sarah Bodbyl Roels is a faculty developer at the Trefny Innovative Instruction Center, Colorado School of Mines.
 She enjoys helping instructors at all levels improve effective classroom teaching and learning.
 Sarah earned her doctorate in Ecology and Evolutionary Biology from the University of Kansas, where she studied mating system evolution, behavioral ecology, and conservation.
 As a senior scientist at Michigan State University, Sarah gained extensive experience developing curriculum modules, managing teacher networks and professional development, designing workshops, collecting data in the classroom, and creating educational media.
 Sarah is a member of the BioLogos Voices speakers bureau, the Advisory Council, and the BioLogos INTEGRATE curriculum development team.
 Sarah passionately explores the relationship between science and faith and appreciates opportunities to learn from others and share her experiences as a Christian evolutionary biologist.
 She and her husband Steve, also a scientist, are avid birders and their family includes a horse, a donkey, a dog, and numerous chickens.
 Diane Sweeney is a veteran instructor and curricula developer with over 25 years experience in education.
 She is currently an AP biology instructor and department head at Sacred Heart Preparatory in Atherton, CA. She previously taught at the Punahou School in Honolulu, HI; Crystal Springs Uplands School in Hillsborough, CA; and Prince of Peace Lutheran School in Fremont, CA. Her publications include writing for the biology textbook program Biology Exploring Life (lab manual and teacher’s instructions) by Campbell, Williamson, Heyden (Pearson 2009).
 Diane has a BS in biochemistry from UC Riverside and an MA in education from Stanford University.
 Diane has been active with BioLogos for many years.
 Through a BioLogos grant, she co-created with Pastor Joshua Hayashi Author of Life, a collection of 7 short documentary films and companion curricula for churches and schools.
 Diane is currently serving on the Biologos Advisory Council and on the curriculum development team for Biologos INTEGRATE.
 Diane enjoys cultivating native Californian plants and growing fruits and vegetables in her garden when she is not hiking or biking in the San Francisco Bay Area.
 Kendra Terpstra is a homeschool teacher with 15+ years of experience in education.
 She earned her degrees in Secondary Education, English and History at Central Michigan University and began her career teaching at a large urban high school in Michigan.
 For the past 8 years, Kendra has homeschooled her 3 children which has involved researching the varying curriculum options and approaches as well as modifying and supplementing curriculum to fit the needs of her children.
 In addition to her teaching experience, Kendra has worked on a variety of curriculum development projects, including the BioLogos INTEGRATE project.